ScrapeGraphAI/Scrapegraph-ai/README.md

 [![](https://dcbadge.vercel.app/api/server/gkxQDAjfeX)](https://discord.gg/gkxQDAjfeX)

-ScrapeGraphAI is a *web scraping* python library that uses LLM and direct graph logic to create scraping pipelines for websites, documents and XML files.
+ScrapeGraphAI is a *web scraping* python library that uses LLM and direct graph logic to create scraping pipelines for websites and local documents (XML, HTML, JSON, etc.).

 Just say which information you want to extract and the library will do it for you!

 <p align="center">